Dear restaurant chain by the same name, thank you for making chipotle a household word!

 This casserole produces a lot of sauce!
 Use it to spoon over rice or pasta, or for dipping tortilla chips.

-- 1 1/2 pound boneless, skinless chicken breasts (or thighs), trimmed of excess fat, cut into 3-inch wide pieces
+1 1/2 pounds boneless, skinless chicken breasts (or thighs), trimmed of excess fat, cut into 3-inch-wide pieces

 Serve over rice, pasta, or with tortillas on the side, along with chopped avocado, more cilantro, crema fresca or sour cream.